 Will you pay $100 more for each Rockwell Software package you purchase to continue to receive the physical media, or are you content with just receiving the digital download?

-Let me know your thoughts by using the leave a reply form at the bottom of this page.
+Let me know your thoughts by using the post a comment or question link below.